 If you want to learn more, check out our web development overview guide.

-Some people introduce themselves as software engineers, others web developers, and others software developers!
+Some people introduce themselves as software engineers, others as web developers, and others as software developers!
 Are there major differences between them?

-While generally software engineers tend to work more on operating systems and web developers on internet-based technologies, the reality is a little bit different.
-Both roles share programming languages and technologies, and as a result which term is used can depend on the location, the industry, and the company.
+On paper, software engineers tend to work more on operating systems while web developers work primarily on internet-based technologies.
+However, the practical reality is a little bit different.
+Both roles share programming languages and technologies, and as a result, the terms are often used interchangeably depending on the location, the industry, and the company.

 If you’re interested in the differences in use of these terms, we’ve created a full guide to the similarities between web developers and software engineers.

-For now though what’s important is that web development and software engineering bootcamps tend to teach you the same programming tools and technologies.
-Once you’ve graduated and are entering the job market, remember to look more at the technologies in each job description than the title itself to see if they match your own.
+For now though, what’s important is that web development and software engineering bootcamps tend to teach you the same programming tools and technologies.
+Once you’ve graduated and are entering the job market, remember to look more at the technologies in each job description than the title itself to see if they match your own skills and areas of interest.

 Types of web development